C.J. Cron Player Props: Rockies vs. Marlins

 Marlins Pitching Rankings

-- The Marlins have the 15th-ranked team ERA among all MLB pitching staffs (4.17).
+- The Marlins' 4.17 team ERA ranks 15th across all league pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.